-$\overline{12}$ 13 Our Journey Dream has a long history of building better communities.
+Our values provide the foundation for our corporate culture and our investment philosophy - acting as a strong platform on which to build impact into Dream's culture.
+Our Journey Dream has a long history of building better communities.
 We have generated strong financial returns by creating unique, inclusive assets which have lasting positive impacts on the lives of our residents, customers and stakeholders.
 "For them to put their necks out and put money into heritage before building out the condos is unheard of.
 They did the right thing first.
 It was incredibly creative and visionary, but also practical - they got things done."
-(Distillery District) Pam McConnell City Councillor for Ward 28, Toronto Centre-Rosedale, June 23, 2007 "We recognize the role we must play with respect to environmental stewardship and sound environmental practices and are working to develop a corporate responsibility and sustainability reporting framework that will effectively convey our current practices, as well as our goals and objectives and our progress towards their achievement."
+(Distillery District) Pam McConnell City Councillor for Ward 28, Toronto Centre-Rosedale, June 23, 2007 "We recognize the role we must play with respect to environmental stewardship and sound environmental practices and are working to develop a corporate responsibility and sustainability reporting framework that will effectively convey our current practices, as well as our goals and objectives and our progress towards their achievement." retail centres and driving renewable power projects.

-2004

-2007

-Michael Cooper Dundee REIT Annual Report, December 31, 2009

-Dream formed a partnership to invest,

-District community, transforming 40

-heritage buildings into a landmark

-Launched a \$350M fund exclusively

-focused on renewable energy

-in the city's East end

-improve and revitalize Toronto's Distillery

-"We believe in better communities.
-We build communities to live in from the ground up developing land, constructing homes, providing retail centres and driving renewable power projects.
 We also build communities to work in, bringing office and industrial spaces to life.
-We invest in and manage properties, enriching them for the people who work there and the greater

-"We aim to make stakeholders' lives better customers, colleagues, shareholders and the community.
-We aim to outperform our competition by working smart, being innovative, treating
+We invest in and manage properties, enriching them for the people who work there and the greater community."
+"We aim to make stakeholders' lives better - "We believe in better communities.
+We build communities to live in from the ground up - developing land, constructing homes, providing customers, colleagues, shareholders and the community.
+We aim to outperform our competition by working smart, being innovative, treating people well, and never giving up."